-LAMP INDICATES CONDITION وتي.
+LAMP INDICATES CONDITION LAMP INDICATES CONDITION Ν Neutral The transmission is in neutral and the power switch is ON.
 Low Oil Pressure This lamp illuminates when oil pressure drops below a safe operating pressure while the engine is running.
-If this lamp illuminates while the engine is running above idle speed, turn the engine off as soon as safely possible and check the oil level.
+If this lamp Low Fuel This lamp illuminates when approximately one gallon (3.8 liters) of fuel remains in the fuel tank.
+The LCD Display will switch into a Low Fuel Mileage Counter Mode to provide the rider with mileage tracking from the time the indicator was ٩٢٠. illuminates while the engine is running above idle speed, turn the engine off as soon as safely possible and check the oil level.
 If the oil level is correct and the lamp remains on after the engine is restarted, turn the engine off immediately.
 See your dealer.
+S Sidestand Light (INTL Models) activated.
+The sidestand light will turn on anytime the sidestand is down.
 Low Battery Voltage This lamp illuminates when battery voltage is low.
 Turn non- essential accessories off to conserve power.
 Make sure the charging system is operating properly.
-See page 154.
-This lamp also illuminates with the security light and/or power switch when the key fob battery is low, and with the TPMS lamp when the TPMS sensor battery is low.
+See page 159.
+This Δ Chassis Fault The alert symbol illuminates if a chassis fault occurs. - + lamp also illuminates with the security light and/or power switch when the key fob battery is low, and with the TPMS lamp when the TPMS sensor battery is (!)
+Tire Pressure Monitoring System (TPMS) (If Equipped) The TPMS indicator illuminates if low tire pressure is detected.
+It will also illuminate along with the Low Battery Voltage indicator when TPMS battery power is low, requiring service. low.

 LAMP INDICATES CONDITION (ABS) ABS Not Activated The indicator remains on until the anti-lock system activates, which occurs when vehicle speed exceeds 6 MPH (10 km/h).
-When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally. ¢, Check Engine This lamp illuminates briefly when the power switch is turned ON.
+When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally. Ċ Check Engine This lamp illuminates briefly when the power switch is turned ON.
 This indicates proper function.
 If this lamp illuminates while the engine is running, see an authorized dealer promptly.
 The light will remain on if the tilt sensor shuts down the engine.
 If abnormal sensor or engine operation is detected the light will remain on as long as the fault condition exists.
 Retrieve the error codes for diagnosis. Ŷ Security The security indicator illuminates when the security system is activated.